lage356/myPortafolio/README.md

 # myPortafolio

-myPortafolio is a website which contains all my projects to show my work to everyone
+This Portafolio is a website which contains all my projects to show my work to everyone

+## Features

+- ** About section: ** Sharing information about me, my skills
+- ** work section: ** Sharing three of most important projects
+- ** contact section: ** Contact section with my contac information

 ## Installation